WispProxy/recommended-books-and-links/README.md

-# recommended-technical-books-and-links
+# recommended-books-and-links

-**Description:** It is repository with list of Recommended Technical Books and Links
+**Description:** The repository with list of Recommended Books and Links

 ## General: